 This is such a great idea!
 How do I throw a Cranksgiving in my own town?

 Cranksgiving is a simple event to throw because it requires minimal volunteer effort.
-This guide has always been a great starting point.
+Read our How-To guide for a great starting point.